Command Line

 and $$camelName$$

-these replacements come from this function:
+These replacements come from this function from Meteor's CLI:

 const transformName = (name) => {